Thousands of Greek protesters tell Merkel she is not welcome

-Organized by labor unions fed up with wage and benefit cuts during three years of austerity, the demonstration was called before Merkel announced she was coming to Greece in a gesture of support for the government’s fiscal reform efforts.
+Organised by labour unions fed up with wage and benefit cuts during three years of austerity, the demonstration was called before Merkel announced she was coming to Greece in a gesture of support for the government’s fiscal reform efforts.

 “We want Merkel to leave Greece alone because her measures only bring poverty,” said protester Antigone Beza, 48, an Athens saleswoman.
 “We will fight and we will resist and we will shout ‘Go home!'”